Dinith2024/stress-detection-facial-component-starter/README.md

-# Stress Monitoring and Relieving Application for IT Professionals — Facial Dynamics Component
+# Stress Detection and Management Application for IT Professionals — Facial Dynamics Component

 IT41043 Intelligent Systems — Group Research Assignment, Horizon Campus, Academic Year 2026.

-This repository holds the facial-dynamics stress-classification component of a larger multimodal stress-monitoring system for IT professionals.
+This repository holds the facial-dynamics stress-classification component of a larger multimodal stress-detection system for IT professionals.
 It covers the branch of the project that takes webcam-captured facial imagery and predicts a 3-class stress level (low / moderate / high), conditioned on participant age and gender, using a hierarchical-attention convolutional neural network.
 The keyboard/mouse-dynamics and